In partnership with Creative Scotland

 - For film-making projects that fall outwith the visual arts context

 - For applications purely focussed on marketing and websites

 Please ensure you fully read the (VACMA) guidance for applicants.
 Once you are ready to proceed, download and complete the relevant (VACMA) application form and the equalities monitoring form.
 Please send your completed application and supporting information before the appropriate deadline to VACMA@aberdeencity.gov.uk

 Winter deadline: VACMA is now closed to applications for 2020-21

 Please download the application form to your desktop and only use the latest version of Adobe Reader to complete.
 Please do not use Preview or any other application to fill in this form.

 *If you have any issues with the template a word version can be e-mailed out on request, please email email@example.com.

 Find out more

-For an informal discussion about the process before you submit your application, please contact Mandy Clarke, Creative Project Coordinator, Aberdeen City Council by email on email@example.com or phone 01224 611161.
+For enquiries about the Aberdeen (VACMA) scheme or to book a one to one online advice session please email Mandy Clarke, Creative Project Coordinator, Creative Learning, Aberdeen City Council on firstname.lastname@example.org or phone 01224 611161.

 VACMA information sessions took place in October and included an overview of the scheme, followed by a panel discussion and Q+A. The sessions were delivered by local partner representatives including Creative Learning and members of Creative Scotland’s Visual Arts Team.
 You can view the presentation slides and Q&A by visiting Creative Scotland website along with further information on the wider scheme.